Most funerals, memorials, and life celebration events will include some sort of memorial service guest book.

 These guest books allow the deceased’s family to see and remember how many people have been touched and affected by their life.

-There are many ways to do this: You can go with the simple, traditional lined guest book (#12, below, shows a lovely rustic leather style), or you can do something completely unique like a thumbprint tree collage (#1), cloth scraps for a memorial quilt (#4), a celebration of world travel (#7). and so much more.
+There are many ways to do this: You can go with the simple, traditional lined guest book (#13, below, shows a lovely rustic leather style), or you can do something completely unique like a thumbprint tree collage (#1), cloth scraps for a memorial quilt (#4), a celebration of world travel (#7), Jenga blocks (#18) and so much more.

-Here are 18 totally unique memorial service guest book ideas to inspire your life celebration event.
+Here are the best memorial service guest book ideas to inspire your life celebration event.